ibm-cloud-architecture/refarch-caseportal-app/README.md

 $ ng build
 ```

 When involving a continuous integration using Jenkins the jenkins file executes the scripts defined in the scripts folder.
 The stages are build, and deploy to ICP.
-See jenkins file.
+See the [jenkinsfile]().

 When compiling the angular typescripts the javascript code generated is saved under `dist` folder.

 ## Run
-We are proposing multiple deployment and execution environments:
+We are proposing multiple deployments and execution environments:
 * run locally using `npm run start` or `node server/server`, then load the http://localhost:6100 URL in your web browser.
 * run the application in IBM Cloud Container service
 * run the application in IBM Cloud Private
 * run the application as a cloud foundry app on IBM Cloud